-The particulate carbon export from the top 35 m was equal to 18 mmol C m-2 d-1 or 21% of the primary production (Table 3).
-The export of krill, representing krill production that can be consumed by higher trophic levels or else sink when the krill die, was an additional 17% of the primary production.
-The estimated export (e-) ratio was equal to the sum of the particulate export, the krill export, the penguin export and the myctophid export all normalized to primary production:
+The largest flows within the food web inferred from the WAP model solution were krill grazing and respiration, equivalent to 40 and 21% of the NPP, respectively (Figure 1b and Table 2).
+The next most important flows were microzooplankton respiration (20% of NPP), protozoan respiration (16% of NPP) and bacterial carbon demand (15% of NPP), which channeled a significant amount of carbon into the microbial food web.
+Thus while short food web (diatom-krill) processes were the dominant flows, microbial food web processes were important as well.
+The particulate carbon export from the top 35 m was equal to 8.7 mmol C m-2 d-1 or 9% of the primary production (Table 2).
+The export of krill, representing krill production that can be consumed by higher trophic levels or else sink when the krill die, was an additional 18% of the primary production.
+The estimated export (e-) ratio was equal to the sum of the particulate export and the krill export normalized to the primary production: 0.09 + 0.18 = 0.27.

-e-ratio = 0.20 + 0.17 + 0 + 0.004 = 0.37.